-- 2. Career development.
+2. Career development.
 Review your education and work history.
 Note successes and/or difficult areas.
 Note important decisions made and how/why they were made.
 Be sure to discuss career theories and concepts when you present your career development.
-For example, which theory (or theories) fits with the career development process you are undergoing? - 3.
-Assessment results.
+For example, which theory (or theories) fits with the career development process you are undergoing?

+3. Assessment results.
 Describe the purpose and results of each inventory that you have taken this semester.
 Review formal (MBTI/SDS) assessments and any informal instruments/exercises (such as TFL).
 Be sure to note patterns and how one piece of data supports or contradicts another.
-Identify important issues from #1 & #2 and how they relate to your data. - 4.
-Conclusion.
+Identify important issues from #1 & #2 and how they relate to your data.

+4. Conclusion.
 Integrate all of the information you have presented and discuss how that shapes your current career trajectory.
 How does this information inform how you will do career counseling or counseling in general?
-How does this information influence your personal and professional identity? - 5.
-Attachments.
+How does this information influence your personal and professional identity?

+5. Attachments.
 Attach a copy of any of the inventories you have completed to your paper.

 E. Career Service Learning Project (SLP) (20 points).
 Each student will participate in a group service learning project that will take place at a site in the community.
 You will be responsible for designing, facilitating, and evaluating a career intervention program/workshop for students and/or clients in the community.
 The career program you design will require the use of traditional and non-traditional methods of assessment and career counseling based on the needs of your site.
 You will be assigned a site during the third week of class and will work in groups of 2-4 to develop your career intervention through communication with your site and application of class materials.
-A tentative proposal for your project (1 page typed) will be handed in to me on October 4th.
-Your workshop will take place at your site during the weeks of October 25th through November 22nd and you also will present (as a group) a summary of your workshop experience to the class on November 22nd or 29th.
-The presentation will include what you implemented at your site, the evaluations you received from site supervisors and clients, the strengths and challenges of the experience and your personal reaction to the experience.
-You will also write a personal reflection (1-2 pages) on your SLP experience which will also be due in to me on the 29th.
+A tentative proposal for your project (1 page typed) will be handed in to me on March 7th.
+Your workshop will take place at your site during the weeks of March 28st through April 18th and you also will present (as a group) a summary of your workshop experience to the class on April 25th or May 2nd.
+The presentation will include a brief summary of the program you implemented at your site, the evaluations you received from site supervisors and clients, the strengths and challenges of the experience and your personal reaction to the experience.
+You will also write a personal reflection (2 pages) on your SLP experience which will also be due in to me on the 2nd.

 F. Final Exam (20 points).
-A take home final essay exam will be distributed in class on November 22 and will be handed in on the last night of class (December 6th) by 4:30pm (no exceptions).
+A take home final essay exam will be distributed in class on May 2nd and will be due in my campus mailbox by Monday, May 10th by 4:30pm (no exceptions).